PeDiot/price_prediction_vestiaire_collective/README.md

 ### Motivations

-The algorithm's prediction could minimize the time spent by sellers to set prices.
-Besides, the decision-support tool could help sellers maximize their profits by preventing them from selling at too low a price or not finding buyers because their price would be too high.
+The decision-support tool could minimize the time spent by sellers to set prices by providing them with an estimated price for their item.
+Besides, it could help sellers maximize their profits by minimizing the risks of selling at too low a price or not finding buyers because their a too high price.

 The tool we want to build could help buyers to find items sold at a price close to their willingness to pay by encouraging sellers to set the "right" price.